Are you interested in treating your thyroid in a completely natural way?

 Improving your Thyroid By Addressing Other Issues

-It may seem counterintuitive, but the key to treating your thyroid is by focusing on OTHER things which may be negatively impacting your body.
+It may seem counterintuitive, but the key to treating your thyroid is by focusing on OTHER things that may be negatively impacting your body.

 It may be helpful to think about it in this way: